dvreeze/us-election-2020/README.rst

 or `natural news about voting fraud`_ are easy to reproduce here.
 Add this to all other proof of voting fraud, and we have a huge fraud perpetrated against the American people.
 Personally, it is not about Republicans versus Democrats for me, but about truth, no matter how hard the truth is suppresssed by the "media" and tech giants.
 Again, `there is no freedom without truth`_.
+How relevant that 2016 article is today (November 2020)!

 .. _`the-switc`: https://thedonald.win/p/11Q8XQIWRs/-happening-ive-updated-the-switc/